Cystic Fibrosis and the Digestive System

 In the digestive system, CF mainly affects the pancreas.
 The pancreas is an organ

-that puts out (secretes) substances that help with digestion and control the body's
+that puts out (secretes) certain substances.
+They help with digestion and control

-The abnormality in CFTR causes the secretions from the pancreas to become thick.
-The
+The abnormality in CFTR makes the pancreas secretions become thick.
+The thickened

-The problems with the pancreas can become so severe that some of the hormone cells
+The problems with the pancreas can get very severe.
+Some of the hormone cells in the

-in the pancreas can be destroyed.
-This may lead to glucose intolerance and type 1
+pancreas can be destroyed.
+This may lead to glucose intolerance and type 1 diabetes.

 Because of CF's effects on the digestive system, a child with CF may have these symptoms: